AnshumanTripathi/anshumantripathi.github.io/content/blog/invisible-pods.md

 ### Static Pods

 Static pods are pods managed by the kubelet which are created from manifests added in path `/etc/kubernetes/manifests/` on the node.
-Any Pod manifest added here would be used by the kubelet to create a mirror pod.
+Any Pod manifest added here will be used by the kubelet to create a mirror pod.

 ### Mirror Pods

 Mirror pods are entries of a static pod in the api-server.
 These are only references to the actual static pods.
 This means doing kubectl operations like edit, delete, etc. would not affect the pod because the Kubelet treats the manifest present on the node as the source of truth.
 The kubectl commands on the other hand go the api-server and try to update the mirror pod.
 After the saved update, the kubelet detects changes, applies the changes from its manifest and sends the updated information to the api-server.

 {{< img src="diagrams/static-pods.excalidraw.png" caption="static pods and mirror pods" loading="lazy" decoding="async" width="100%">}}